Container Gardening for Beginners – How to Start a Container Garden

 Planting depth cues

-• Rim gap about a finger’s width for clean watering and mulch.
+• Leave about a finger’s width below the rim for clean watering and mulch.

-• Crown visible and dry after irrigation rather than buried.
+• Keep the crown visible and dry after irrigation.

-• Tall starts supported at install with a single tie to avoid wobble.
+• Support tall starts at planting with a single tie to stop wobble.

 First soak that settles roots

 Lift the pot slightly from the side to feel weight after the soak.
 The container should feel noticeably heavier, and the surface should be darker but not soupy.
-If water pools on top, stop, vent the surface with a narrow tool, and resume at a gentler flow.
+If water pools on top, stop, open a few channels with a narrow tool, and resume at a gentler flow.

-Pro tip – I log a quick check the next morning; if the pot still feels very heavy and the top looks glossy, wait before watering again to avoid early root stall.
+Check the next morning.
+If the pot still feels very heavy and the top looks glossy, wait before watering again to avoid early root stall.

 An assortment of fresh herbs and vegetables growing in colorful containers on an urban balcony, with a bustling cityscape in the distance, showcasing the potential for productive gardening in small urban spaces.

-Light Targets and Watering Rhythm for the First Month
+Light, Watering, Feeding, and Heat Rhythm for the First Month

 Sunlight targets by space